ladraum/undertow-standalone/README.md

 ```

 ## Intercepting requests
-Undertow internaly has a simple chain of responsibility where it store its routing
+Undertow internally has a simple chain of responsibility where it store its routing
 design and provide an [easy to use DSL](http://undertow.io/documentation/core/built-in-handlers.html).
-Even so, intercept requests isn't an easy task to do.
+Even so, intercepting requests isn't an easy task to do.

 Undertow Standalone provide an easy RequestHook where you can intercept requests, change
 the HttpServerExchange state and define if the request should go on or not.